 Risk Committee chairperson has been appointed and has started to work.
 Audit Committee is also performing its assurance functions.
 The two committees play a critical role of ensuring management develops and adheres to internal control systems to ensure accountability for usage of municipal resources.
-The municipality has submitted the 2019/20 Annual Financial statements and Annual Performance report on the required timeframe.
-The Auditor-General has commenced the annual audit for the 2019/20 financial year in November 2020 due to disruptions of schedules by COVID-19.
+The Contract for 3 Audit Committee members have been renewed for a further 3 years.
+The municipality has submitted the 2019/20 Annual Financial statement and Annual Performance report on time as required.
+External audit by Auditor General commenced later in November 2020 due to disruptions of schedules by COVID-19.
 The municipality has once again maintained the unqualified audit opinion in the 2019/20 Audit season.
 Although we were all hoping for a clean audit opinion it is pleasing that the number of findings for this financial year has decreased from twenty five (25) in the previous financial year to fourteen (14) in the current financial year.